Best Money Moves to Make Before Dec 31, 2025

 Technology firms across Massachusetts are facing tighter Errors & Omissions (E&O) requirements in 2025.
 Whether you run a SaaS startup or a mature IT consultancy, most enterprise clients and insurers now expect at least $1 million per claim and proof of mature cybersecurity practices.
 This guide defines the minimum coverage, baseline security controls, and renewal expectations that Massachusetts technology companies should meet to stay compliant and contract-ready.

 Technology Errors & Omissions (E&O) insurance covers financial losses caused by mistakes, service failures, or professional negligence in delivering technology solutions.
-It’s not just for developers—it applies to consultants, IT service providers, and managed security teams too.
+It is relevant for developers, consultants, managed service providers (MSPs), and cybersecurity teams.

-• Defense and settlement costs if a client claims negligence
+• Defense and settlement costs if a client alleges negligence or breach of contract

-• Software or API failures causing client revenue loss
+• Software or API failures that cause client revenue or productivity loss

 Baseline E&O Limits for Massachusetts Tech Firms (2025)

-Based on 2025 underwriting data from major carriers and brokerage reports, Massachusetts tech firms are expected to carry at least the following E&O minimums depending on size and contract volume:
+Based on 2025 underwriting guidelines from major carriers and broker benchmarking, Massachusetts tech firms are generally expected to carry at least the following E&O minimums depending on size, contract values, and data-criticality:

 Company Profile Per-Claim Limit Aggregate Limit Typical Deductible